Octupole deformation properties in the actinides region using Fayans functionals: Results

 Overall, both Fayans EDFs appear to produce the expected behavior regarding the four selected nuclear properties, with no unnatural kink in the graphs, indicating a proper simultaneous handling of octupole deformation and quasiparticle blocking in the calculations.

 Regarding the octupole and quadrupole deformation, both functionals appear to display a rather smooth bell-shaped curve along the isotopic chains, and an expected behavior for the quadrupole deformation when crossing the $N=126$ shell gap.
 Across each of the $84\leq Z\leq94$ isotopic chains presented in Figs. \ref{fig:chain1}--\ref{fig:chain4}, one can observe how, starting from a non octupole-deformed nucleus, $\beta_3$ deformation manifests itself, reaches a peak of octupole deformation before diminishing and finally setting back to a nuclei displaying only reflection symmetric shapes, indicating a distinct island of octupole deformation within the actinides cluster.
 Furthermore, with the charge radii, the Fy(std) EDF appears to show a relative smooth increase along the isotopic chain, whereas Fy($\Delta r$,HFB) tends to display a more notable odd-even effect.
+As discussed earlier, this is linked to the construction of the Fy($\Delta r$) and Fy($\Delta r$,HFB) EDFs~\cite{Reinhard2017}.
 Finally, both Fayans EDFs seemingly reproduce the general trend in neutron separation energy well, with some minor exceptions.

 Overall, both Fayans EDFs appear to reproduce the experimentally observed isotopic trends of charge radius.
 However, as it can be observed on the Thorium chain on Fig. \ref{fig:chain2}(c), while they present a visually striking odd-even effect, which is an element that Fayans EDFs sought to achieve better than their Skyrme counterparts, the Fayans EDFs present opposite tendencies.
 Moreover, this odd-even effect in itself appears unequally across the isotopic chains, and in notably different aspects for each EDF.
 With Fy($\Delta r$,HFB), we have obtained larger radius for even-$N$ nuclei almost exclusively at the beginning and end of the chain.
 Meanwhile, with Fy(std), odd-$N$ nuclei display a larger radius, and having odd-even effect comprised only at the central part of the isotopic chain.
-Nevertheless, the presence of this staggering clearly highlights the stronger aforementioned effects originating from the gradient term in pairing part of the Fayans EDF as compared to Skyrme-based EDFs.
+However, given its parameters, it was a surprise to observe such large odd-even effects with Fy(std) in actinides isotopes, as the small magnitude of pairing parameter $h^\xi_\nabla$ was observed to produce almost no odd-even effects on medium-weight isotopic chains~\cite{Reinhard2017}.
+Nevertheless, the presence of this staggering clearly highlights the stronger aforementioned effects in heavy actinides originating from the gradient term in pairing part of the Fayans EDF as compared to Skyrme-based EDFs.